MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 3. In the property pane on the right, choose your card size from the **Card size** drop-down list.

-4. If you want to target your card to specific audiences (that is, only audience you specify will see the card in the dashboard), select one or more groups to target.
+4. To target your card to specific audiences (i.e. only audiences you specify will see the card in the dashboard), select one or more groups to target.
 For more information on audience targeting, see [Audience targeting](#apply-audience-targeting-to-cards).

 ## Add a Viva Learning card

 The [Viva Learning](/viva/learning/overview-viva-learning) card provides users quick-links to recommended trainings, and can be set to target specific trainings to certain individuals.
-By clicking the Viva Learning link, users can easily access their required trainings.
+Users can easily access their required trainings by selecting the Viva Learning link.

-Content in the cards is dynamic and will change according to settings in Viva Learning.
-Below are three examples of Viva Learning card states that display different information depending on the viewer and Viva Learning settings.
+Content in the cards is dynamic and changes according to settings in Viva Learning.
+The following are three examples of Viva Learning card states that display different information depending on the viewer and Viva Learning settings.

 ![Example of the Viva Learning card displaying general learning opportunities.](../media/connections/create-dashboard/viva-learning-card-1.png)  ![Example of the Viva Learning card notifying the user of a required training due.](../media/connections/create-dashboard/viva-learning-card-2.png)  ![Example of the Viva Learning card notifying user of upcoming required trainings.](../media/connections/create-dashboard/viva-learning-card-3.png)